That was then, this is now

 Acknowledgements

-• My thanks go to the University of Newcastle Cultural Collections for maintaining a fabulous repository of historic photos, and for granting permission to publish some of them in the Lambton Local.
+• My thanks to University of Newcastle Special Collections for maintaining a fabulous repository of historic photos, originally in Flickr and now in their Living Histories website.

 • Thanks also to Robert Watson for research assistance, fact checking, proof reading, ideas and inspiration.